TIMELINE - Soccer stadium disasters

 PARIS Rafa Nadal paid tribute to his uncle and coach Toni after winning a record-extending 10th French Open title on Sunday.

-At least 73 people were killed and 1,000 injured in a riot at a soccer match in the Egyptian city of Port Said on Wednesday, the worst disaster in the country's soccer history, government officials said.
+At least 74 people were killed in a riot at a soccer match in the Egyptian city of Port Said on Wednesday.

-Here is a look at some of the major disasters in soccer stadiums in the last 30 years:
+Here is a look at some of the major disasters in soccer stadiums since 1960:

+May 1964 - PERU - In one of the worst ever soccer disasters, more than 300 fans died and 500 were injured in a riot during an Olympic qualifying match in Lima.

+January 1971 - BRITAIN - Sixty-six people died in a crush at Ibrox stadium in Glasgow as they were leaving a match between Rangers and Celtic.

 May 1985 - BRITAIN - At least 56 people were killed and more than 200 injured when fire broke out in the stands at Bradford.